Public inquiries in Ireland

-An investigatory inquiry is usually set up when something major of significant public importance has gone wrong; often because someone has done wrong, acted unlawfully or failed to act.
-Its purpose is to find out the facts in relation to the particular matter of public concern, which has been identified by its terms of reference.
+A public inquiry is usually set up when something of significant public importance has gone wrong.
+Its purpose is to find out the facts in relation to the particular matter of public concern, which is identified in the terms of reference of the inquiry.

-Tribunals of inquiry are not permanent tribunals.
-Instead, they are set up with powers to investigate specific matters.
+Tribunals of inquiry are set up with powers to investigate specific matters.
 They are usually chaired by judges or senior lawyers.
 At the end of the investigation, the tribunal submits a report to the Oireachtas, which may contain recommendations.

-Commissions of investigation are less expensive and speedier method of investigating matters than a tribunal of inquiry.
+A commission of investigation is a less expensive and speedier method of investigating matters of significant public concern.
 It is set up by government order which must be approved by the Dáil and Seanad.
 The terms of reference are set by the Government or by an individual Minister.
+Evidence is usually given to the Commission in private.
 The commission makes a final report on its findings to a specified Minister.

-The Houses of the Oireachtas (Inquiries, Privileges and Procedures) Act 2013, which came into effect in September 2013, provides for the holding of inquiries into matters of public importance by the Oireachtas.
+The framework for parliamentary inquiries is now set out in the Houses of the Oireachtas (Inquiries, Privileges and Procedures) Act 2013.
 Inquiries can be concerned with systems, practices, procedures, policies and the implementation of policy, and the effectiveness of legislative and regulatory systems.

 Such inquiries may not make any findings that adversely affect the good name of someone who is not:

 When an inquiry is set up through an Act of the Oireachtas, it is called a statutory inquiry.

 Tribunals of inquiry and commissions of investigation are forms of statutory inquiry.

 Not all inquiries are set up on a statutory basis.
 A Minister may commission an inquiry into a matter of public importance.
 Some examples are:

 - In 2000 the Minister for Health and Children established an inquiry into the retention of human organs without permission